Bridget Brink: Early life and education

-Brink is a native of Michigan, the daughter of John and Gwen Brink.
+Brink grew up in western Michigan, first in Spring Lake with her single mother and then Grand Rapids with her grandparents.
 She graduated from East Grand Rapids High School in 1987.
-Brink earned a Bachelor of Arts degree in political science from Kenyon College and a master's in international relations and political theory from the London School of Economics (LSE).
+Brink earned a Bachelor of Arts degree in political science cum laude from Kenyon College in 1991 and two master's degrees from the London School of Economics (LSE), in international relations and political theory.
+Before entering the Foreign Service she worked as a Volunteer in Service to America in Blanding, Utah.